Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 2

 Knicks Players to Watch

-- Randle leads his team in both points (25.1) and rebounds (10) per game, and also puts up 4.1 assists.
-At the other end, he averages 0.6 steals and 0.3 blocked shots.
+- Randle is tops on his team in both points (25.1) and rebounds (10) per contest, and also posts 4.1 assists.
+Defensively, he averages 0.6 steals and 0.3 blocked shots.

+- Brunson is tops on the Knicks at 6.2 assists per contest, while also averaging 3.5 rebounds and 24 points.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!